 Our faculty share a common perspective as researchers rooted in psychology and informed by related disciplines, such as education, public health, sociology, and women’s studies.
 We share an emphasis on changing resources, social norms, and public policies that affect individuals and the contexts surrounding people’s lives (e.g., social institutions, neighborhoods, families).
 We are involved at the local, state, national, and international levels and work with community and governmental organizations to design, implement, and investigate the efficacy of social interventions using a variety of research methods ranging from rigorous experimental designs to qualitative case studies.
 We collaborate with community partners to evaluate and improve existing programs.

 Specific curricular requirements vary across the COR and CLC concentrations and the dual M.P.H./Ph.D. program; however, across all of these areas, graduate students take core courses in community psychology, human diversity, and quantitative and qualitative methods.
-They work in the community during at least 3 semester-long practica, in which they gain hands-on experience with grant writing, program development, policy advocacy, and other professional skills.
+They work in the community during at least three semester-long practica, in which they gain hands-on experience with grant writing, program development, policy advocacy, and other professional skills.

 Wing Yi Chan